tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 The TE data model for specific instances of signaling protocol are outside the scope of this document and are defined in other documents.
-For example, the RSVP-TE YANG model augmentation of the TE model is covered in
+For example, the RSVP-TE YANG model augmentation of the TE model is covered in a separate document.
-{{?I-D.ietf-teas-yang-rsvp}}.

 ~~~